Nothing is more special than Holiday time in New England.

 End your journey with libations at the Liberty Hotel, Boston’s former County Jail, 215 Charles St, Boston, MA 02114.

-Wander down the Mall and experience the warm glow of its bright lights and wondrous surroundings.
+Wander down the Mall and experience the warm glow of its bright winter lights and wondrous surroundings.

 End your walk at the Copley Plaza Tree.